If you’re struggling to move away from fast fashion, you might want to try a bahn mi.

 Any time we make a conscious decision to avoid something we used to love, be it meat, cheese, sugar, (or exes!), we miss it.
 We can’t help it.
 There’s a reason you see dozens of recipes for eggplant based queso and black bean burgers.
 A good substitute can stop a craving for a guilty pleasure right in its tracks.

 Forgoing fast fashion feels the same way.
 Even if we’re ready to make a leap into ethical shopping, we can’t help but look back lovingly at the brands that used to fill our closets.
 Because clothing isn’t just a necessity.
 It’s emotional.
 It’s art.
 It’s our style.
+It even has the ability to help promote your business or charity event, especially if you create your very own custom t shirts with your message or logo printed on it.
+Yes, it can be that powerful.
+That’s why fashion can be so important.
 And that is deeply personal.

 That’s why I want to help you find your style bahn mi- the brand that checks your conscious clothing boxes, but also… feels like you.